 Sprudge: Last question: from a logistics perspective, when in the post-roast cycle do Craft Coffee subscribers typically receive your coffees?

-Sam Lewontin: The roasters ship their coffees to us ASAP off-roast; we turn around and ship them to you right away, so that they typically arrive 7 days after roasting.
-Since we’re shipping 3 4 oz. bags, you wind up up with enough to make a couple of nice coffees for yourself every day for a week, while the coffee is still optimal.
+Sam Lewontin: The roasters ship their coffees to us ASAP off-roast; we turn around and ship them to you right away so that they typically arrive 7 days after roasting.
+Since we’re shipping 3 4 oz. bags, you wind up with enough to make a couple of nice coffees for yourself every day for a week, while the coffee is still optimal.

 We expect a lot more great stuff from Craft Coffee in 2011 and beyond – learn more by checking them out here.